 Tru ue / False Questions

 1. Like financial accounting, most business property must be capitalized for tax purposes.

 True False

 2. Tax cost recovery methods include depreciation, amortization, and depletion.

 True False

 3. If a business mistakenly claims too little depreciation, the business must only reduce the asset's basis by the depreciation actually taken rather than the amount of the allowable depreciation.

 True False

-4. An asset's capitalized cost basis includes only the actual purchase price; whereas expenses to purchase, prepare the asset for use, and begin using the asset are immediately expensed.
+4. An asset's capitalized cost basis includes only the actual purchase price; whereas the other expenses associated with the asset are immediately expensed.

 True False

 5. The basis for a personal use asset converted to business use is the lesser of the asset's cost basis or fair market value on the date of the transfer or conversion.

 True False

 6. Depreciation is currently computed under the Modified Accelerated Cost Recovery System (MACRS).

 True False